 I am interested in applying technical and quantitative methods to archaeological materials and sites to better identify and understand past cultural responses to and drivers of change.
 Much of my current work involves using stable isotope analysis of organics from archaeological sites to investigate how people used the surrounding faunal landscape and to identify environmental constraints.
-In addition to research, I am the ANU Graduate Convener of Archaeology and Palaeoanthropology, supervise the ANH osteological comparative collection and archaeological material quarantine facilities, and maintain our web sites.
+I am also interested in spatial analysis both as a means of documenting sites and for investigating spatial aspects of cultures.
+In addition to research and teaching, I serve on the ANU Archaeology Board of Studies, the CHL Education Committee, and the CAP Work Health and Safety committee.

 Converted from dual Research Fellow/Research Lab Manager positions to fulltime Academic Fellow position in January 2017.
 Promoted to a Level C Research Fellow in January 2016.
 Promoted to Level B Research Fellow in 2011.
 Joined ANU as a three-year Post-Doctoral Research Fellow in October 2008 and was converted to a pair of continuing appointments (Research Fellow and Research Lab Manager) in 2010.
 Prior to my current position, I was a Post-doctoral Research Fellow at ANU and a Post-Doctoral Research Associate at the University of Wyoming Department of Geology and Geophysics.
 Prior to switching to archaeology, I spent 15 years working as a computer engineer for several American technology companies.

 I am currently teaching or co-teaching the following courses: